UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

 * `bin`: This is where you should put the shell scripts you write.
-The `bats` tests will assume your scripts are there (and executable) and will fail if they aren't.
+The `bats` tests will assume your scripts are there (and executable) and will fail if they are not.
 * `test`: This contains the `bats` tests you will be using to test each step of the lab.
-In theory you shouldn't need to change anything in this directory.
-You're welcome to extend the tests, but please don't change them without reason.
+In theory you should not need to change anything in this directory.
+You are welcome to extend the tests, but please don't change them without reason.
 * `log_files`: This has `tar` archives containing some old log files from several machines.
 Unix log files are typically found in `/var/log` which,